a

 Manaaki tētahi ki tētahi : Sometimes we can be afraid of what people might think or say about us if we bring up a tricky Kaupapa.
 That doesn’t make it unimportant – it makes it more important.
 Think of it this way – you are providing manaaki (looking out) for them!

-Understanding why someone might be struggling with porn
+Understanding why someone’s struggling with porn

-Porn can make us feel good ‘in the moment’ – but can get tricky when it’s overused and ends up creating habits and patterns that are hard to break.
-In a NZ study, it was pretty common for young porn viewers in NZ to want to cut back on how much they watched, at least sometimes(18).
+When someone watches porn heaps, it can end up creating habits and patterns that are hard to break.
+In a NZ study, it was pretty common for young porn viewers in NZ to want to cut back their porn, but struggle to (18).

 Some young people with high porn usage can also find themselves in patterns where they need lots more porn or more extreme porn to get aroused, or need porn during sex to get things going.